Contrast-Security-OSS/contrast-local-scan-action/README.md

 - resourceGroup : Passes the -r option to the Contrast local scanner to associate newly created projects with the specified resource group.
 - severity : Set this to cause the build to fail if vulnerabilities are found at this severity or higher.
 Valid values are critical, high, medium, low, note.
 - timeout: Execution timeout (in minutes) setting passed to the underlying scan engine.
 Defaulted to 60 minutes.
+- new: If set to true, only new vulnerabilities will cause a failure in the job or checks conditions.
+(Defaulted to true if scanning a branch).

 ## Branching